javaadpatel/chat-data-service/README.md

 This repository is a proof of concept for a data service implemented in NestJS.
 It covers the basic implementation of request aggregation and error handling.

-Read more about data services here: <blog article url>
+Read more about data services here: [Data Services](https://javaadpatel.com/data-services-for-improving-database-performance/)

 ## View the data in the mysql database